mamysa/gRPC-Playground/README.md

 RpcError caught, code: StatusCode.INVALID_ARGUMENT details: Invalid key x
 ```

 # Example 4 - key-value store v2.

-Revelant files to this example are located in `3-key-value-store` and `4-key-value-store-v2`.
+Relevant files to this example are located in `3-key-value-store` and `4-key-value-store-v2`.

 This particular example modifies functionality provided by key-value store seen in Example 3 and demonstrates backward and forward compatibility.
 Instead of taking a single integer as an input, new version of key-value store may take a pair of integers and perform computation involving those (add or multiply) prior to storing the final value.